itsdax/Runescape-Web-Walker-Engine/README.md

 ###Visualization of the server generating a path from point A to point B (Slowed Down)
+#####Notice how the algorithm knows how to limit itself to only the regions that will lead towards the destination.
+This is the key to generating paths as quickly as possible.
 <p align="center">
   <img src="http://i.imgur.com/ZD7hKWZ.gif"/>
 </p>